buildpacks/rfcs/text/0000-client-side-buildpack-registry.md

 [what-it-is]: #what-it-is

 * buildpack registry - a list of published buildpacks
+* buildpack registry api - API service that handles access control to writing to the index
 * namespace - the owner of a buildpack.
 This may need to become an attribute in `buildpack.toml`

 This proposal introduces two new components: